sg893052/sonic-buildimage/L3/ipv6_link_local/ipv6_link_local.md

 Neighsyncd is updated to learn the IPv6 link-local neighbors.
 All link-local neighbors that are dynamically learned are programmed to ASIC_DB.

 ### 3.3.3 IntfMgr
-To support enabling and disabling of IPv6 global admin mode, IntfMgr is modified to handle changes to the CONFIG DB `'ipv6_mode'` setting.
+In the absence of manually configured addresses on an interface, to enable/disable IPv6 mode, IntfMgr is modified to handle changes to the CONFIG DB `'ipv6_use_link_local_only'` setting.
 The IPv6 mode is enforced using the Linux system control utility to set the `'disable_ipv6'` parameter.
-The default value is also set so that new interfaces are created with default IPv6 setting.
+The default value is also set so that new interfaces are created with default disable IPv6 setting.

-`sysctl -w net.ipv6.conf.default.disable_ipv6=0`
+`sysctl -w net.ipv6.conf.default.disable_ipv6=1`

-To apply and replay the configured  IPv6 mode, the IntfMgr uses the following rules to ensure consistency:

-- For every interface in the PORT_TABLE, if it is not a member of VLAN or PORT_CHANNEL, the IPv6 mode is applied as configured.
-- For every interface in VLAN_TABLE, the IPv6 mode is applied as configured.
-- For every interface in LAG_TABLE, if the LAG is not member of VLAN, the IPv6 mode is applied as configured.
-- When a physical port is added to a VLAN or LAG, the IPv6 mode on the physical interface is set to be disabled.
-- When a physical port is removed from a VLAN or LAG, the IPv6 mode on the physical interface is set based on the configured global mode.
-- When a LAG interface is added to a VLAN, the IPv6 mode on the LAG interface is set to be disabled.
-- When LAG is removed from VLAN, the IPv6 mode on the LAG interface is set based on the configured global mode

-### 3.3.4 IntfSyncd

-Since the Linux kernel auto-generates the IPv6 link-local address per interface, a new daemon (intfsyncd) is introduced to handle net link events for IPv6 address addition and deletion.
-The daemon ignores all netlink messages other than RTM_NEWADDR, RTM_DELADDR.
+Since the Linux kernel auto-generates the IPv6 link-local address per interface, netlink events for IPv6 address addition and deletion are handled by the IntfMgr.
+All netlink messages other than RTM_NEWADDR, RTM_DELADDR are ignored.
 It also ignores all addresses other than IPv6 link-local addresses.

-- On receiving IPv6 Link local address add event on an interface, intfsyncd creates entries in both APP DB and STATE DB.
+- On receiving IPv6 Link local address add event on an interface, entry is created in both APP DB and STATE DB.
 Orchagent then creates the L3 RIF based on these entries.
 This is needed to ensure that the L3 routing can happen even with out any global IPv6 address configured on the interface.
-- On receiving IPv6 Link local address delete event on interface, intfsyncd deletes the corresponding entries from APP DB and STATE DB.
+- On receiving IPv6 Link local address delete event on interface, the corresponding entries are deleted from APP DB and STATE DB.
 Orchagent then deletes the L3 RIF from the ASIC DB.

 ## 3.4 SyncD